-For the protection of the United States, people with histories of criminal or terrorist activities, drug abuse, infectious medical problems, or certain other characteristics will never be allowed a visa, green card, or U.S. entry.
+For the protection of the U.S., people with histories of criminal or terrorist activities, drug abuse, infectious medical problems, or certain other characteristics will never be allowed a visa, green card, or U.S. entry, unless special permission is granted.
 In immigration law terms, these characteristics are known as the grounds of inadmissibility.
 Following is a short, summary list of the major categories of inadmissibility.
-It includes a description of whether there's a chance of applying for an official waiver, which forgives or overlooks the inadmissibility problem in your case.
+It includes a description of whether there's a chance of applying for a waiver, which forgives or overlooks the inadmissibility problem in your case.

 Major Grounds of Inadmissibility